 Divorce in NSW

-Looking for Divorce lawyers in Newcastle, NSW?
+Looking for divorce lawyers in Newcastle, NSW?
 Gillard Family Lawyers is a boutique family law firm specialising in property, parenting and divorce application proceedings.

 If you are looking for divorce lawyers it may be for a range of different reasons.
 You may have already finalised your property settlement and parenting arrangements shortly after separation and now that you have been separated for the required period of 12 months you wish to file for divorce.

 Alternatively, you may be searching for a lawyer or legal aid to handle all legal aspects of your separation including property, parenting and divorce.
 These three different areas can all be dealt with separately and are not dependent of each other.
 Therefore, you can finalise your property settlement and parenting without filing for divorce at the same time.
-Some parties legally finalise their property and parenting arrangements years before the make an application for divorce.
+Some parties legally finalise their property and parenting arrangements years before they make an application for divorce.

 For more information on property settlements and parenting arrangement please click on our dedicated website pages.
-One this page we will consider what is legally required for parties to make a divorce application in NSW.
+On this page we will consider what is legally required for parties to make a divorce application in NSW.

 You can file a sole application for divorce and serve it on the other party, or you can file a joint application.
 If you file a sole application, you will need additional documents such as an affidavit of service.

-When can I Apply for Divorce in NSW?
+When can I apply for divorce in NSW?

 You have grounds to apply for divorce in NSW when you have been separated for 12 months.
 The Family Law Act requires that there is an irretrievable breakdown of the marriage and this is established by showing that you have been separated for 12 months.

 In order to be separated, it requires more than just physical separation.
-An example of evidence that may be considered if the 12 months’ separation is disputed is even though parties did not live together is did they:
+An example of evidence that may be considered if the 12 months’ separation is disputed is even though parties did not live together is, did they:

 - continue to operate joint bank accounts,